BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 .. image:: ../Images/outline-callouts.png
  :alt: An outline with callouts for sections, subsections, and units

-As this example shows, the course is organized at the following levels:
+As this example shows, the course is organized into the following levels:

 #. :ref:`Sections<Developing Course Sections>`
 #. :ref:`Subsections<Developing Course Subsections>`
 #. :ref:`Units<Developing Course Units>`

-#. :ref:`Components<Developing Course Components>`, which are not shown in the
+:ref:`Components<Developing Course Components>` are not shown in the outline.
+You add or access components by clicking on the units that contain them."
-   outline.

 Use the links above for more information and instructions on working with each type of object in the course.
-The rest of this chapter describes the course organization in the outline.
+The rest of this chapter provides more detail about the course outline.

 ********************************************************
 View the Course Organization as a Student